SeamlessDistribution/SeamlessDistribution.github.io/index.md

 ### Contact

-Please contact integrations@seamless.se for for help and eventually using our cashregister for real money.
+Please contact integrations@seamless.se for help and eventually using our cashregister for real money.